waipingng/Project-X/README.md

 **1.1 Instruction to rerun the file**

-    a) Implement scrape_movie by python3 code/scrape_movies.csv: The function scrape_movie scrapes detailed information about a specific movie given its IMDb URL.
-The function extracts the movie title, year, runtime, rating, genre, description, director, cast, user reviews, budget, and worldwide gross.

-    b) Implement scrape_page by python3 code/common.py: The function scrape_page scrapes all the movie URLs from the IMDb Top 250 page.
-It returns a list of movie URLs that will later be used by the scrape_movies function.

-    c) Implement scrape.py by python3 code/scrape.py:Several functions are provided to extract specific information from the IMDb movie page and save to a csv file
+    a) Implement scrape.py by python3 code/scrape.py: We run common.py first to make URL(soup) to construct url to extract data.
+So, several functions are provided in the scrape_movies.py to extract specific information from the IMDb movie page such as movie title, year, runtime, rating, genre, description, director, cast, user reviews, budget, and worldwide gross and save to a csv file

-    d) implement common_word_ratings by python 3 code/common_word_ratings.csv: first by function def clean_description, we got clean words from the description and then compute correlation of word frequencies with ratings.
+    b) implement common_word_ratings by python 3 code/common_word_ratings.csv: first by function def clean_description, we got clean words from the description and then compute correlation of word frequencies with ratings.

-    e) implement genres function:to get the corelationo between genres and IMDb ratings.
+    c) implement genres function:to get the corelationo between genres and IMDb ratings.

-    f) implement the duration function to get the relationship with duration and ratings
+    d) implement the duration function to get the relationship with duration and ratings

-    g) implement the content ranting function to see how broad are the audiences and its relationship with the IMDb ratings.
+    e) implement the content ranting function to see how broad are the audiences and its relationship with the IMDb ratings.

 **2. Data Source**